Partners and Sponsors

 Rooted in 135 acres of protected private land in California’s Mono Basin, the DeChambeau Creek Foundation cares for the land as founder Jan Simis did.
 The Foundation works to foster meaningful connection with place and one another through community investment, natural and cultural history education, conservation science, and the arts.

-Eastern Sierra Audubon Society is a 501(c)(3) non-profit chapter of the National Audubon Society whose mission is to conserve and restore natural ecosystems, focusing on birds, other wildlife and their habitats, for the benefit of humanity and the earth's biological diversity.
-Eastern Sierra Audubon is "the little chapter that could...."
+Eastern Sierra Bird Alliance is a 501(c)(3) non-profit chapter of the National Audubon Society whose mission is to conserve and restore natural ecosystems, focusing on birds, other wildlife and their habitats, for the benefit of humanity and the earth's biological diversity.
+Eastern Sierra Bird Alliance is "the little chapter that could...."
 They may be small, but they are proud of what they have been able to offer the community in events, education, conservation, collaboration and communication.

 Eastern Sierra Land Trust works with willing landowners to preserve vital lands in the Eastern Sierra region for their scenic, agricultural, natural, recreational, historical, and watershed values.
 They work to help families preserve their working farms and ranches in the face of pressures to subdivide their properties and to help landowners protect our region's critical habitats.
 They also work to offer the entire Eastern Sierra community, residents, and visitors the opportunity to connect with our treasured lands.